What's the Best Way to Sell a Car?

 - a brief note describing the car’s condition (i.e. “excellent condition,” or “needs work”)

-- Contact information (I included my name and phone number, but Craigslist gives the option of an anonymous contact email if you prefer.)
+- contact information (I included my name and phone number, but Craigslist gives the option of an anonymous contact email or text if you prefer)

-- Photographs: Craigslist allows you to upload several photos of your car for free.
-Make sure that you take a photo of the inside as well as the outside of the car.
-I didn’t like the idea of having my license plate visible in the photo, so I took the photo at an angle which hid the number.
+- good photographs: Craigslist allows you to upload several photos of your car for free.
+Make sure that you show both the interior and exterior of the car.
+I didn’t like the idea of having my license plate visible in the photo, so I took the photo at an angle to hide the number.

 After you have confirmed your listing, your ad will be visible for buyers to see.

 I posted my Craigslist ad for my car on a Sunday morning.
 In hindsight, that was a brilliant plan, as people are often off on Sunday and able to car shop at their leisure.
 When I listed the car, I thought it might take weeks to sell it.
 I assumed I would spend a few evenings over the course of a few weeks showing the car to prospective buyers.
 I was not prepared for what actually occurred.